-The county will face challenges over the course of fiscal 2011.
+The county will face challenges over the course of fiscal 2011 and 2012.
 The 2010 budget incorporated the elimination of vacant positions, including 60 voluntary separations, other planned staff reductions, and the reduction of the discretionary capital transfer.
 These staff reductions will remain in place during fiscal 2011 and the budget assumes an approximately 8% expenditure reduction across all departments.
-The consolidated tax is budgeted to be flat given the stabilizing economy although property taxes are budgeted to decline by 20.5%.
-Total general fund reserves are expected to equal at least 10% of total expenditures and transfers.
-Should the recession prove to be longer and deeper than expected, the county could be challenged to maintain balanced operations during fiscal 2011 and beyond.
+Property tax revenues are budgeted to decline by 21.3% as a result in the drop in assessed value.
+The consolidated tax is budgeted to be flat given the stabilizing economy although the first two months of collections indicate a more favorable trend; the July 2010 collections increased by 3.9% over August 2009, and the August 2010 figure increased by 6.3% over August 2009.
+The unreserved general fund reserves are expected to equal at least 10% of total expenditures and transfers.
+Should the recession prove to be longer and deeper than expected, the county could be challenged to maintain balanced operations during fiscal 2012, particularly if the assessed value experiences a sharp decline.